ursinus-cs174-s2023/Modules/_pages/LinkedList/exercise2.md

               }
               void addFirst(Printable* obj) {
                   LinkedNode* node = new LinkedNode(obj);
-                  if (head == NULL) {
-                      // Edge case: The list is empty, so this new node becomes
-                      // the head
-                      head = node;
-                  }
-                  else {
-                      // TODO: Fill this in.
-Add this new node to the front }
+                  // TODO: Fill this in (it may be helpful to review some class notes) }
-              }
               void printList() {
                   // Start at the head